wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 * Number of VHDs that can be attached,
 * Network and Storage bandwidths.

-The size and limitations of various different virtual machines sizes offered can be seen in a table in [this article][vm-size-specs]
+The size and limitations of various different virtual machines sizes offered can be seen in a table in [this article][virtual-machines-sizes]

 As you will realize there are different families or series of virtual machines.
 As of Dec 2015, you can distinguish the following families of VMs: